contentacms/contenta_ionic/README.md

  locally
 1. Edit src/app/app.config.ts and replace `baseUrl` with your JSON API URL (ex: http://localhost:8888/api)
+1. Ensure that the latest Node 6 LTS and NPM 3+ are installed
+1. Run `npm install -g ionic@latest`
 1. Run `npm install`
 1. Run `ionic serve -p 1234` where "1234" is an unused port
 1. You're done!